Inference on Individual Treatment Effects in Nonseparable Triangular Models: Empirical application: Childbearing and labor income

 In the case of high school only, the UCB does not rule out a bimodal density with the two modes at -8.80 and -2.56.
-According to these results, it is plausible that households with high school only educated mothers above the median age are likely to experience either a strong negative effect around 19.2\% of the average household labor income or a more moderate negative effect around 5.6\% of the average household labor income.
+According to these results, households with high-school-educated mothers above the median age are likely to experience either a strong negative effect around 19.2\% of the average household labor income or a more moderate negative effect around 5.6\% of the average household labor income.

 Figure \ref{fig:conditional PDFs }(b) shows similar results conditional on the below median age.
-We can again conclude with a 90.25\% confidence that the conditional distributions by the education level (high school or college) are different.
-For households with college educated mothers, the distribution of the ITE is more disperse than that for households with high school only educated mothers.
+We can again conclude with a 90.25\% confidence that the conditional distributions by education level (high school or college) are different.
+The ITE distribution is more dispersed for households with college-educated mothers than for households with high-school-educated mothers.
 Similarly to the previous case, the distribution conditional on college has more mass in the positive range than the distribution conditional on high school.
-The results conditional on high school again cannot rule out bimodality, however, the first mode -6.56 corresponds to a more moderate effect, and the second mode 0.13 occurs in the positive range.
+The results conditional on high school again cannot rule out bimodality; however, this time the first mode at -6.56 corresponds to a more moderate effect, and the second mode at 0.13 occurs in the positive range.

-We conclude that there are significant differences between the distribution of the ITE across the education levels.
-For households with high school only educated mothers, the distribution of the ITE is heavily concentrated in the negative range and potentially bimodal.
-Households with college educated mothers have a wider range of ITEs, however, such households can also experience positive effects of a large magnitude.
+We conclude that there are significant differences in the distributions of the ITE across the education levels.
+For households with high-school-only-educated mothers, the distribution of the ITE is heavily concentrated in the negative range and potentially bimodal.
+Households with college-educated mothers have a wider range of ITEs.
+However, such households can also experience positive effects of a large magnitude.
 Predicting the effect of having more than two children on labor income for such households is difficult as the distribution is thinly spread from large negative to large positive values.

+Recently, \citet{abrevaya2021estimation} studied the distributional effect of having a third child on female labor supply by applying a weakly nonseparable model (equipped with the mean-variance-effect structure) to the PUMS dataset in 2000.
+Similar to our findings, they also documented a large amount of heterogeneity in the ITE distributions (See their Figures 2 to 5).
+In terms of how the ITE distribution varies across mothers' education levels, they found less variation with the 2000 data than we document in this paper with the 1980 data.